 As I experienced recently, a Mojo Account or emergency fund gives you financial peace and security.
 It also enables you to act more quickly in an emergency and importantly, protect you from getting into unnecessary debt.
 It gives you choices!

-For me personally, my Mojo account meant I could organise to get a new hot water system installed straight away.
+For me personally, my Mojo account meant I could get a new hot water system installed straight away.
 Two days later we had hot water again!

 At the end of the week the laptop was still not functioning so I made do with a Samsung tablet.
 Update: A replacement laptop has now been organised.
 Hurrah!